 Dr. Stolow guides his clients on their unique journey to personal growth and well-being using a collaborative, exploratory, and goal-directed approach.
 By focusing as much on the development of personal strengths as on the alleviation of distress, he assists his clients to access their own inner capacity to grow and heal.

 Dr. Stolow tailors his treatment approach, respecting the wisdom, cultural background and lived experience of each client.
 Following a comprehensive initial consultation, a well-defined treatment plan is proposed.
 Clients are provided a clear path to their goals.
 Dr. Stolow creates a warm and compassionate environment, in addition to offering a keen ear and a deep well of experience to draw upon.

-Dr. Stolow works with clients experiencing a wide range of difficulties across a broad spectrum of severity, including – but not limited to – low mood or depression, anxiety (such as worry, social anxiety, panic, obsessions and/or compulsions, trauma, and phobias), as well as interpersonal difficulties, anger, and stress management.
+Dr. Stolow works with adults experiencing a range of difficulties across a broad spectrum of severity, including – but not limited to – low mood or depression, anxiety (such as persistent worry, social and/or performance anxiety, panic, obsessions and/or compulsions, trauma, and phobias).